Autos

 camber, but many race cars and some high-performance street vehicles have

 negative camber.
-Rear wheels usually have
+Rear wheels usually have zero

-camber.
 Unequal rear camber also can affect vehicle handling.
 Toe is how the wheels are aimed, as

 viewed from above.
 A pair of front or rear wheels aimed inward at the forward